wq2012/SpeakerRecognitionFromScratch/README.md

 * `specaug.py`: code for SpecAugment
 * `neural_net.py`: code for building neural networks and training with PyTorch
 * `evaluation.py`: code for inference and evaluation
+* `generate_csv.py`: a utility script to generate a CSV file to represent a dataset
 * `tests.py`: unit tests

 ### Download the data